uwePhillPhelps/IAP-2024/Tutorials/Workshop 3.md

 In this mode, the starting point code distorts the sound according to the slider `floatParam` value.

-* Which part of `PluginProcessor.cpp` is the distortion processing code?
+1. Which part of `PluginProcessor.cpp` is the distortion processing code?

-* The distortion is **deliberately soft**; is it too weak? how to make it stronger?
+2. The distortion is **deliberately weak**; how to make it stronger?

-* What happens to the sound when you comment out one of the `if` statements?
+3. What happens to the sound when you comment out one of the `if` statements?
 Can you hear the difference?

+   * Remember to rebuild the component and reload the logic project to test your changes 👍

 ## Delay

-* Delay -> non-Feedback vs Feedback – differences?
-Change delay time?
+In this mode, the sound is echoed by using a delay.

+Questions to ask yourself, and things to try here:

+1. Which part of `PluginProcessor.cpp` is the delay processing code?

+2. What happens when you uncomment the code which performs a "feedback delay" - can you hear the difference?

+   * Remember to rebuild the component and reload the logic project to test your changes 👍

 ## Tone